NRCan-IETS-CE-O-HBC/HTAP-projects/PCF-1617-overheating-risks/documentation.md

 In each case, the archetype variants were compared to the reference house with a window meeting the U-value requirements of NBC table 9.36.2.7-A, and a SHGC of 0.26.

-### Consistency across building simulation software ###
+#### Consistency across building simulation software ####

-Examine cooling requirements thresholds for these archetypes with another program (EnergyPlus).
-Assess whether the proposed requirement will produce consistent outcomes across software.

-The peak cooling for each archetype, for both orientation and window specification, with each program was compared to its reference house (as defined in the previous sections).
+To explore how outcomes from this requirement may be affected by different building simulation software, we modelled the same single family archetype in both HOT2000 and Open Studio / Energy Plus.
+This analysis included comparisons using the the same orientation, window specification and glazing ratio scenarios in both software.

-### Impact on home design ###
+#### Impact on home design ####

-We used NRCan's 240 new housing archetypes, to assess how these archetypes would be affected by the requirement, identify which houses would comply, which would fail, and report on common characteristics of homes not complying.
+Finally, we examined the real-world impact of the proposed requirement using 240 different housing archetypes --- each of which representing a real-world home design.

 ## Findings: ##

-### 1. Suitability of the reference house for performance codes ###
+#### 1. Suitability of the reference house for performance codes ####

 CE-O's analysis suggests that the 9.36.5 reference house does not represent current construction practices.
 There are two key differences between the reference house's window specifications and practice in market home building: